sdjebali/PaintorPipe/README.md

 - `Nextflow` >= 21.10.6
 - `Singularity` >= 3.7.3

-First of all, you need to install [GO and singularity](#https://apptainer.org/user-docs/master/quick_start.html#quick-installation-steps).

 # Usage
 A small dataset made of a 200k SNP file called `CAD_META_200k.tsv` and an annotation location file called `annotations.txt` (pointing to two annotations files, `exons.proj.bed` and `introns.proj.bed`) is provided.
 To try it out, you should first change the paths to the annotation files in `data/input/annotations.txt`, gunzip the SNP file and use one of the following commands after pulling the singularity image.